danielpuglisi/seiten/README.md

 this gives you a breadcrumb navigation of the current page.

 ## Todo

 * Improve documentation
 * Add rails generators (example config file, missing pages)
-* Add a rake task which checks if every page in `navigation.yml` is in `app/pages`
+* Add a rake task which outputs missing pages in `app/pages`
-* Provide more PageStore types: hash
+* Provide more PageStore possiblities (config format: hash, pages storage: dropbox, aws)

+## License

 This project rocks and uses MIT-LICENSE.